tduyng/rthings/README.md

 - 👨 [timClicks](https://www.youtube.com/channel/UClny6qj9Mv7uFo9XGUGYQBA) is a channel by Tim Mcnamara that covers various topics in Rust and also offers live coding streams.
 Tim is also the author of the Rust in Action book mentioned earlier.

 - 👶 [Free Code Camp](https://www.youtube.com/watch?v=MsocPEZBd-M&t=1820s) provides a beginner tutorial for Rust that works through a CLI application.
-Although somewhat useful, I didn't spend much time on this one as I struggled with the audio quality and the video was hard to view on Mobile.
+Although somewhat useful.

 - 👴 [Jon Gjengset](https://www.youtube.com/channel/UC_iD0xppBwwsrM9DegC5cQQ) provides a series of videos about Rust concepts, however, these videos are not really entry-level as they assume a certain level of knowledge.
 These videos would probably be better when you become more comfortable with Rust concepts.
-That being said, after I got more into Rust, this is a channel that I absolutely adore.
 In the videos, Jon would pick up a certain topic in Rust and tackle it from almost every angle.
 Watch out though, the videos can get very long!
 Probably nothing less than an hour per video.
 The longest [video](https://www.youtube.com/watch?v=zGS-HqcAvA4&t=40s) is at 7 hours and 20 mins long!

 - 👶 [Code to the Moon](https://www.youtube.com/@codetothemoon/featured) offers nice videos clarifying particular sticky concepts in Rust.